Overcoming the Limits of Spatiotemporal Measurement Precision in Broadband VLBI for Ultra-Precise Intercontinental Optical Clock Comparison

 KISTI’s Role

-- This project exemplifies converged research that leverages major research infrastructures such as VLBI, optical fiber networks, low-noise microwave generation, and optical clocks from key national research institutions.
+- This project exemplifies a successful convergence of core research infrastructures and expertise in Korea—including VLBI, optical fiber networks/high-performance research networks, low-noise microwave generation, and optical clocks.

-- The world’s first high-frequency broadband VLBI network, alongside state-of-the-art optical clocks and high-performance optical networks, will achieve previously unattainable space-time measurement precision.
+- By leveraging the world’s first high-frequency broadband VLBI network, state-of-the-art optical clocks, and globally recognized high-performance optical networks, the project will achieve an unprecedented level of spatiotemporal measurement precision.

 - The “second” (time unit), redefined after more than half a century since its initial definition in 1967 due to advancements in science and technology, will face its next redefinition.
 Through this project, Korea will play a leading role in the redefinition of the second and establish itself as a time-keeping hub in Asia.